maarten-pennings/C64howto/blinky1541/readme.md

-Next to the high level disk commands (`SAVE` and `LOAD`) and the advanced commands (e.g. `S` for scratch, `N` for new (format), `R` for rename), there are Programmer's commands.
+Next to the high level disk commands (`SAVE` and `LOAD`) and the advanced commands (e.g. `S` for scratch, `N` for new (format), `R` for rename), there are _programmer's commands_.
 We will investigate three of them: write (`M-W`), read (`M-R`), and execute (`M-E`).
 At first they sound complex, but they are not.
 However, there are many small issues that make them hard to master, we discuss those later.

-> This program is presented in lower case to make copy and paste in VICE easier.
+> The following program is presented in lower case to make copy and paste in VICE easier.
 > It is also available as `DISK WRITE/READ` on [`blinky1541.d64`](blinky1541.d64).

 ```basic